 Focus on the app’s users

-Before you start to design the user interface, you need to get to know the audience that you intend to target and make sure you have the best laptop for programming.
+First things first, before we start to focus on the app’s users you need to make sure that you have a laptop that is designed for programming.
+Once you do, you now need to hone in your focus on the app’s target market.
+Who will be using the app?
+What will they be looking for?
 The user interface design should be in sync with what they are looking for and allow them to accomplish intended tasks easily.
 For example, if your app is going to focus on mobile commerce and shopping, you will want to showcase products with nice pictures and simple, well-written descriptions.
 You will also want to create a checkout process that is easy to use, allowing users to check out with a minimum number of steps.
 The goal is to understand how users will utilize the app and then focus on streamlining processes to improve the user experience.